East Asian age reckoning

 Korean age reckoning began by using the Chinese system but changed to calculating ages using January 1st as the New Year with their adoption of the Gregorian calendar in 1896.
-In North Korea, the old system was eliminated entirely in the 1980s.
-In South Korea, the international "actual ages" have gradually supplanted "Korean ages" in many contexts such as eligibility for driving or access to alcohol and tobacco.
-A third intermediate system is also used by some South Korean laws.
-This "year age" is difference between one's birth year and the current year, equivalent to calculating ages using January 1st but starting at 0 instead of 1.
-This mixed system produced difficulties scheduling vaccination for COVID-19 effectively, and the government has announced that it will fully convert to calculating ages only by birthdays beginning in June 2023.
+In North Korea, the old system was eliminated in the 1980s.
+In South Korea, medical documents already utilised the international age system, where Korean age was still routinely used until 2023, when the government formally changed the legally recognised age system to bring it into line with international standards and resolve the confusion caused by multiple age systems.

+A third intermediate system has also been used by some South Korean laws.
+This "year age" is difference between one's birth year and the current year, equivalent to calculating ages using January 1 but starting at 0 instead of 1.

 China

-Mainland
+Mainland (PRC)

 In pre-modern times, sui was calculated from the time of birth.
 A person was one sui as soon as they were born.
 At the Lunar new year, they turned two sui, and every subsequent new year after that, they were one more sui.
 Thus, by traditional reckoning, sui does not exactly mean "years old".

-Currently in China and in Chinese societies around the world, the term sui when used all by itself can be ambiguous.
-In most contexts, such as the age on legal documents, it is equivalent to the English "years old."
-Thus, in China, where the legal age of alcohol consumption is 18 sui, one is not legally permitted to drink alcohol until after their 18th birthday.
-However, in some contexts, such as in determining age for fortune-telling purposes, or in reading pre-modern texts, one must distinguish between the traditional way of calculating age and the modern way adopted from the West.